peiyuanteng/ML_quantum_mechanics/README.md

 Unzip eigen.zip in the folder

-compile the code(makefile, type make in bash)
+compile the code(makefile, type "make" in bash)

-run ./1d.
+run "./1d".

 Parameters can be adjusted in the code.(search comments   "  // adjust here ")